StreisandEffect/streisand/README.md

             sudo pip install pyrax

 ### Execution ###
-1. Clone the Streisand repository and enter the directory
+1. Clone the Streisand repository and enter the directory.

         git clone https://github.com/jlund/streisand.git && cd streisand
-2. Execute the Streisand script
+2. Execute the Streisand script.

         ./streisand
 3. Follow the prompts to choose your provider, the physical region for the server, and its name.
 You will also be asked to enter API information.
-4. Wait for the setup to complete (this usually takes around ten minutes) and look for the corresponding HTML and certificate files in the 'generated-docs' folder in the Streisand repository directory.
-The HTML file will explain how to connect to the Gateway over SSL using the provided certificate, or via the Tor hidden service.
-All instructions, files, mirrored clients, and keys for the new server can be found on the Gateway.
+4. Wait for the setup to complete (this usually takes around ten minutes) and look for the corresponding files in the 'generated-docs' folder in the Streisand repository directory.
+The HTML file will explain how to connect to the Gateway over SSL, or via the Tor hidden service.
+All instructions, files, mirrored clients, and keys for the new server can then be found on the Gateway.
 You are all done!

 You can also run Streisand on any number of new Debian 7 servers.
 Dedicated hardware?
 Great!
 Esoteric cloud provider?
 Awesome!
-To do this, simply edit the 'inventory' file and uncomment the final two lines.
+To do this, simply edit the `inventory` file and uncomment the final two lines.
 Replace the sample IP with the address (or addresses) of the servers you wish to configure.
-Make sure you read through all of the documentation in the inventory file and update the ansible.cfg file if necessary.
+Make sure you read through all of the documentation in the `inventory` file and update the `ansible.cfg` file if necessary.
 Then run the Streisand playbook directly:

     ansible-playbook playbooks/streisand.yml

-The servers should be accessible using SSH keys, and 'root' is used as the connecting user by default (though this is simple to change by updating the streisand.yml file or ansible.cfg file).
+The servers should be accessible using SSH keys, and *root* is used as the connecting user by default (though this is simple to change by updating the streisand.yml file or ansible.cfg file).

 Acknowledgements
 ----------------
-I cannot thank [Trevor Smith](https://github.com/trevorsmith) enough for his massive contributions to the project.
+I cannot express how grateful I am to [Trevor Smith](https://github.com/trevorsmith) for his massive contributions to the project.
 He suggested the Gateway approach, provided tons of invaluable feedback, made *everything* look better, and developed the HTML template that served as the inspiration to take things to the next level before Streisand's public release.
 I also appreciated the frequent use of his iPhone while testing various clients.

 Huge thanks to [Paul Wouters](https://nohats.ca/) of [The Libreswan Project](https://libreswan.org/) for his generous help troubleshooting the L2TP/IPsec setup.

-[Corban Raun](https://github.com/CorbanR) was kind enough to lend me a Windows laptop that let me test and refine the instructions for that plaform, and he was a big supporter of the project from the very beginning.
+[Corban Raun](https://github.com/CorbanR) was kind enough to lend me a Windows laptop that let me test and refine the instructions for that platform, and he was a big supporter of the project from the very beginning.

 I also listened to [Starcadian's](http://starcadian.com/) 'Sunset Blood' album approximately 300 times on repeat while working on this.